ankschoubey/old-blog/_posts/2020-10-18-definitions.md

 toc: false
 layout: post
 comments: true
-description: Same word is different for different people
+description: The same word is different for different people
-categories: [draft, Bias]
+categories: [Bias, Communication]
-title: Definations
+title: Definitions
 permalink: /definition/
 ---

-Maybe this is an ENTP specific problem .

-When talking to someone there are terms which are not hard core logic which get biased by people’s past and their current thought process.
+There are many terms that are not hardcore logic.

+These terms get biased by people’s past and their current thought processes.

-You can think of these as levels but it’s always hyrarchical.
+You can think of these as levels but it’s always hierarchical.

-For example:
+For instance
 - Rich for someone is being able to afford a house.
 - Rich for someone else is being a billionaire.

-The questions like: How to are very different for both of those paths.
+The questions like "How to be rich?" are very different for both of those paths.

-Similarly for word like Happiness:

-- For some happiness is just having basic needs fullfullized
+Likewise, Happiness can mean just having basic needs fulfilled or can mean pure excitement.
-- For some happiness is pure excitement.

-I have noticed really a quality of good speakers explain term
-- They listen
-- Then try to understand exactly at. what the level the person is talking
-- If they have to convey, they convey the exact information.

-Some Other things than get defined differently by different people:
+## Some other things than getting defined vaguely are
+- Success
 - Love
-- Success
 - Modernity
 - Secularism
 - Suffering
+- Good/Bad

+## Good Communicators

+I have noticed a quality of good communicators when they explain a term
+- They listen.
+- Then try to understand exactly what the person is trying to say.
+They'll ask questions if they have not understood properly.
+- If they have to convey, they convey the exact information at the level that the person can understand.

+One of the ways they do it is by using the right vocabulary words while keeping things understandable.